-I'm an Associate Professor of Information Science and an affiliate member of Computer Science at Rutgers University.
 My research interests include studies of interactive information retrieval/seeking, especially those involving social and collaborative aspects.
 I study social media and data generated by wearable devices as kinds of signals that can help us understand and impact human behaviors.
 I apply them to various problems related to search, personalization, and recommendation.
 My work falls under and uniquely connects Computer Science, Data Science, and Information Science.

 I received my PhD in Information Science from University of North Carolina (UNC) at Chapel Hill.
 I hold an MTech, Computer Science & Engineering from Indian Institute of Technology (IIT) Madras, India and an MS, Computer Science from University of Massachusetts (UMass) Amherst.
 I have published and talked extensively on topics related to social and collaborative information seeking, interactive information retrieval, and social media.
 I serve as a consultant to the United Nations Data Analytics on various Data Science projects involving social and political issues, peacekeeping, climate change, and energy.

 I'm a competitive ballroom dancer and teacher, and an avid traveler.
 My wife Lori, our daughters Sophie, Zoe, Sarah, and I live in Somerset, NJ with our dog Legolas, guinea pig Wilbur, and a fish named Spot!